lhao03/lhao03.github.io/content/blog/compsci/how-to-teach-cs-courses.md

 Professors inevitably need to choose a programming language to use as a vessel to teach a concept, but having to program in a new programming language can make someone believe they aren't understanding the concepts, ultimately making them believe they aren't good at CS.

-Not teaching the programming language students must use can leave students feeling like learning a new programming language is supposed to be easy (hence no time spent on it in class) or simply cause a student to fall behind because they don't have the time to learn a new programming language in addition to completing assignments.
+Not teaching the programming language students must use can leave students feeling like learning a new programming language is supposed to be easy (hence no time spent on it in class) or simply cause a student to fall behind because they don't have the time to learn a new programming language in addition to completing assignments.[^6] [^cat]

+<center>✨</center>

+{{ footnote(num="1",title="Amy J. Ko, Ph.D.",link="https://faculty.washington.edu/ajko/")}}
+{{ footnote(num="2",title="Critically Conscious Computing: Methods for Secondary Education",link="https://criticallyconsciouscomputing.org/")}}
+{{ footnote(num="3",title="Learning to Code: Why we Fail, How We Flourish",link="https://www.youtube.com/watch?v=mkzHIhKaUX4")}}
+{{ footnote(num="4",title="Cracking the code: Why aren't more women majoring in computer science?",link="https://newsroom.ucla.edu/stories/cracking-the-code:-why-aren-t-more-women-majoring-in-computer-science")}}
+{{ footnote(num="5",title="Developing Developers",link="https://felleisen.org/matthias/Thoughts/Developing_Developers.html")}}